 The Company's Preferred Stock warrant liabilities contain unobservable inputs that reflect the Company's own assumptions.
 Accordingly, the Company's Preferred Stock warrant liabilities were measured at fair value on a recurring basis using unobservable inputs.
-Prior to the extinguishment of the Preferred Stock warrant liabilities on December 30, 2020 and on December 31, 2019, the Preferred Stock warrant liability was valued using a Black-Scholes valuation model.
+At September 30, 2020 and December 31, 2019, the Preferred Stock warrant liability was valued using a Black-Scholes valuation model.